 a.
-Twelve months following the month the employee attains age 65; or b.
+Twelve months following the month the employee attains full retirement age (FRA); or b.
 Fourteen months following the month disability ceased.

 In this case, however, the time limit for filing may be extended to 36 months after the month disability ceased, if the applicant failed to file a timely application because he was physically or mentally incapable of filing an application.